Help Center

 • Other custom passes — Any additional channels in your EXR.

-PNG, TIFF, and TGA Sequences
+PNG, JPG, TIFF, and TGA Sequences

 • TIFF — High-quality uncompressed or lossless format often used for printing or archival.